 Through a great team effort, the bull and tower are lined up.
 The royal coffin is transferred into the bull and blessed.

 The majestic bull will be burned later that evening.
-In the days that follow, the ashes will be gathered up and delivered to the sea.
+In the days that follow, the ashes will be gathered and delivered to the sea.
 This, the last step in a Balinese cremation ceremony.

 I leave the Ubud Temple knowing it has been a privilege to partake in the Balinese cremation ceremonies.
 Not fully understanding what I have witnessed, I know in my heart that these cremation ceremonies will be with me forever.